webface/Hanen/wp-content/plugins/inactive-logout/readme.txt

 = Stable version of 1.5.1 =

 If you are getting activation errors when activating the plugin from 1.6.0.
 Then temporarily you can use the stable 1.5.1 version.
 Download it from [here](https://deepenbajracharya.com.np/plugins/inactive-logout.1.5.1.zip "Plugin version 1.5.").

+= Stable version of 1.6.3 =

+If you get any errors for version > 1.7.0 then you can temporarily use previous stable version.
+Download it from [here](https://deepenbajracharya.com.np/plugins/inactive-logout-1.6.3.zip "Plugin version 1.6.0").

 = Plugin Conflicts =